 Jupiter’s DEX aggregation is driven by its routing engine, Metis.
 When users request token swap rates, Metis analyzes exchange rates and liquidity pool health across various DEXs and AMMs on Solana to find the best trading route.

-The trading routes built by Metis is not fixed though.
+The trading routes built by the Metis are not fixed, though.
 Metis can refresh quotes in parallel and in real time.
 Each time a more efficient trading path is identified, the Metis routing algorithm replaces the old route with a new one.
 Metis can split trading routes across multiple AMMs and tokens at the same time to find better prices.

 To understand how the Metis algorithm works, let’s look at how Jupiter swapped 1000 wrapped bitcoin (wBTC) tokens to Jupiter’s native cryptocurrency JUP in the screenshot displayed below.
-First, the 1000 wBTC tokens was converted to USDC Stablecoins.
+First, the 1,000 wBTC tokens were converted to USDC stablecoins.
 The wBTC-USDC trade was carried out by two Solana-based DEXs: Phoenix and Meteora.
-40% of the wBTC tokens were converted to USDC Stablecoins on Phoenix while the remaining 60% was converted on Meteora.
+40% of the wBTC tokens were converted to USDC Stablecoins on Phoenix, while the remaining 60% was converted on Meteora.

 JUP DEX review